smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 ## What are oracles?

-**Oracles** provide a bridge between the real-world and on-chain smart contracts, by being a source of data that smart contracts can rely on, and act upon.
+**Oracles** provide a bridge between the real-world and on-chain smart contracts by being a source of data that smart contracts can rely on, and act upon.

-Oracles play an extremely important role in facilitating the full potential of smart contract utility.
-Without a reliable connection to real-world conditions, smart contracts are unable to effectively serve the real-world.
+Oracles play a critical role in facilitating the full potential of smart contract utility.
+Without a reliable connection to real-world conditions, smart contracts cannot effectively serve the real-world.

 ## How do smart contracts use oracles?